Myriades-ll/ZW164_py_plugin/README.md

 You can't change actual volume while playing a sound.
 It will change for the next sound.

 If you turn off the volume, the endpoint won't play anymore sound; it will be skipped.

+## Note

+If you update from version 1.0.0:

+- stop the previous plugin
+- delete it if you want
+- add the new plugin as [described above](#domoticz)

 [domoticz_shield]: <https://img.shields.io/badge/Domoticz-2022.2-brightgreen>
 [python_shield]: <https://img.shields.io/badge/Python-3.7-brightgreen>